AcrNischal/Class-11/README.md

 ## ✨ Acknowledgments

-Special thanks to my teachers and classmates for their guidance and support throughout these projects!
+Special thanks to my teachers and classmates for their guidance and support!

 ---